 Community Preservation Act (CPA) Grants

 The Springfield Community Preservation Committee offers two separate grant programs.
 The first is our annual grant process and the second is a program offered for homeowners who live in historic districts.
-Please make sure you're using the correction application for the desired program.
+Please make sure you're using the correct application for the desired program.

 Annual Community Preservation Act grants